freshOS/Stevia/README.md

 But coding views programatically had its issues too.

-That's why we created Nadir.
+That's why we created Stevia.